integrativemodeling/spb/README.md

 ## Prerequisites for running the code
 Note that the SPB code is almost fully written in C++ and uses native IMP, unlike most other recent integrative modeling projects that use [PMI](https://github.com/salilab/pmi).
+The SPB modeling relies on the [IMP.spb module](https://integrativemodeling.org/nightly/doc/ref/namespaceIMP_1_1spb.html), which is included with IMP nightly builds.
-The SPB code is in [Github](https://github.com/salilab/spb) and must be compiled as a module with a recent version of IMP.
-[MPI](https://integrativemodeling.org/2.7.0/doc/ref/namespaceIMP_1_1mpi.html) must be used to compile the IMP code so that replica exchange can be used.
+The IMP code must be compiled with [MPI](https://integrativemodeling.org/2.7.0/doc/ref/namespaceIMP_1_1mpi.html) support so that replica exchange can be used.

 ## Folder structure:
 1) _inputs_ : contains all the input data used for modeling such as PDB files, FRET experimental values, and so on.